RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-6.md

 ## Control Statement

-Protect the availability of resources by allocating {{ insert: param, sc-06_odp.01 }} by {{ insert: param, sc-06_odp.02 }}.
+The information system protects the availability of resources by allocating {{ insert: param, sc-6_prm_1 }} by {{ insert: param, sc-6_prm_2 }}.

+## Control Objective

+Determine if:

+- \[SC-6[1]\] the organization defines resources to be allocated to protect the availability of resources;

+- \[SC-6[2]\] the organization defines security safeguards to be employed to protect the availability of resources;

+- \[SC-6[3]\] the information system protects the availability of resources by allocating organization-defined resources by one or more of the following:

+  - \[SC-6[3][a]\] priority;
+  - \[SC-6[3][b]\] quota; and/or
+  - \[SC-6[3][c]\] organization-defined safeguards.

 ## Control guidance

-Priority protection prevents lower-priority processes from delaying or interfering with the system that services higher-priority processes.
+Priority protection helps prevent lower-priority processes from delaying or interfering with the information system servicing any higher-priority processes.
 Quotas prevent users or processes from obtaining more than predetermined amounts of resources.

-## Control assessment-objective

-the availability of resources is protected by allocating {{ insert: param, sc-06_odp.01 }} by {{ insert: param, sc-06_odp.02 }}.
+This control does not apply to information system components for which there are only single users/roles.